ShamalRathnayake/CV-Screen/README.md

 - Ensure MongoDB is running and accessible.
 - Check `.env` for all required variables.
 - For LLM extraction, Ollama must be running and accessible at the configured URL.
+- For AI-powered hire prediction and image extraction, ensure the Python model server is running and accessible at the configured URL.
+All Python dependencies (Flask, scikit-learn, joblib, numpy, PyMuPDF, Pillow, OpenCV) must be installed.
 - Only PDF files are supported for upload.

 ---